1997 National League Championship Series

-The 1997 National League Championship Series (NLCS) pitted the Florida Marlins against the Atlanta Braves.
+The 1997 National League Championship Series (NLCS) was a semifinal series in Major League Baseball’s 1997 postseason that pitted the Florida Marlins against the Atlanta Braves.
 The Marlins won the series, 4–2, and went on to defeat the Cleveland Indians in the 1997 World Series.

 Background

 Both teams hailed from the NL East division, the 101-win Braves being the division champions while the Marlins made the playoffs courtesy of the wild card.
 Both the Braves and Marlins swept their opponents during the Division Series.
 This was the second all-Southern postseason series, the first being in the previous round when Atlanta beat the Houston Astros.
 However, it was the first all-Southern postseason series to take place entirely in one time zone.

-This series marked the high point for the Braves-Marlins rivalry, as the Marlins made the playoffs only once from 1998–2019 (2003, which also ended with a World Series title).
+This series marked the high point for the Braves-Marlins rivalry, as the Marlins made the playoffs only once from 1998 to 2019 (2003, which also ended with a World Series title).
 However, both franchises would eventually meet in the postseason again in the 2020 National League Division Series.